MostTornBrain/Whitehall-Mystery/README.md

 The main goal is to allow human players to play against a computerized Jack, initially via text entry commands specifying move actions, looking for clues, and performing arrests.
 More distant goal is to perform moves via graphical interface.

-When the program runs, it will generate a PDF of the map.
+When the program runs, it will generate a PDF of the map and save it as jack.pdf.
 This will need to be viewed to know the intersection/crossing IDs so they can be entered as the players take their turns.
 One each subsequent turn the PDF is updated to reflect discovered clues and the investigators positions.
 The is also a command to generate the PDF on demand.

 Type `help` at the prompt to get a list of commands.